Kelcon86/NBA_HOF_Predictions/README.md

 ## Data Exploration Phase
 - Description of preliminary data preprocessing

     *   The preliminary data preprocessing began prior to the data being loaded into the database.
 There were a few irregularities upon first inspection of the data.
 The first step was replacing any strings representing zeros with the actual integer 0.
-There were a few number of instantces in the `3P%` column where, rather than a 0, a hyphen was entered.
-This resulted in the column being labled as an `object` rather than a `float64` using the pandas `.dtypes`.
+There were a few number of instances in the `3P%` column where, rather than a 0, a hyphen was entered.
+This resulted in the column being labeled as an `object` rather than a `float64` using the pandas `.dtypes`.
 This column would cause errors within our machine learning process.
 The hyphens were converted using the pandas `.to_numeric()` function with this code:

         ```rookies_df['3P%'] = rookies_df['3P%'].replace({'-':'0'})```